bitrise-io/devcenter/_articles/en/reviews/notifications-guide-draft.md

 Our built-in email notification system sends emails about builds to every user who is assigned to work on an application.
 They are sent when a build is finished.

+{% include message_box.html type="info" title="Watching the app" content="To receive automatic email messages, [you need to be watching the app](/builds/configuring-notifications/#watching-an-app).
+If you turn off watching, you won't receive the automated emails."%}

 Email notifications are automatically set up for all applications when first creating them.
 By default, there are different settings for successful builds and failed builds.

 There are three possible settings:

 * **Always send email**.
 This is the default setting for failed builds.
 * **Never send email**.